Slevinski/slevinski.github.io/series/university-of-iowa/entries/data-management-and-sharing-plan/handout.md

 - correcting validation failures
 - coordinating recurring submission cycles

-This is why the DMS Plan should be understood as operational and not merely descriptive.
+The DMS Plan is operational, not merely descriptive.

 A good DMS Plan should anticipate: